exo-archives/aio-ecm-dms/README.txt

 	Workflow: is the way of looking at and controlling the processes presented in an organization such as service provision or information processing, etc. It is an effective tool to use in times of crisis to make certain that the processes are efficient and effective with the purpose of better and more cost efficient organization.
-	ECM (Web Content Management): helps in maintaining, controlling, changing and reassembling the content on a web-page.
+	WCM (Web Content Management): helps in maintaining, controlling, changing and reassembling the content on a web-page.
 It also helps webmasters who handle all tasks needed to run a website, including development, deployment, design, content publication and monitoring.